aweis89/ai-terminals.nvim/README.md

 **Default Keybinding:**

 * `C-h` - Hide/toggle the tmux popup when it's in focus
+* `Escape` - Hide/toggle the tmux popup when it's in focus

 This keybinding is automatically configured when using the tmux backend and allows you to quickly hide the terminal popup from within tmux.